Women of Manhattan: Production

 Women of Manhattan premiered Off-Broadway in a Manhattan Theatre Club production at the City Center Theater on May 26, 1986, and closed on June 15, 1986, after 25 performances.
 Directed by Ron Lagomarsino, the cast featured Nancy Mette as Billie, J. Smith-Cameron as Rhonda, Jayne Haynes as Judy, Keith Szarabajka and Tom Wright.

-The play was revived in New York City by The Barrow Group, at the John Houseman Studio Theater, running from May 30, 1997, officially on June 6, and ending June 29, 1997.
+The play was revived by Gesture & Discourse in New York in April, 1995.
+The play was later presented by The Barrow Group, at the John Houseman Studio Theater, running from May 30, 1997, officially on June 6, and ending June 29, 1997.

 The play was produced in Santa Ana, California, in a Way Off Broadway production in February and March 1990.
 The play ran in San Francisco at the Next Stage in January 1999.

 Plot overview

-The play revolves around the lives of three women who are living in the Upper West Side of Manhattan.
+The play revolves around the lives of three women living on the Upper West Side of Manhattan.
 Rhonda has recently split with her boyfriend, Billie is married, and Judy is considered a "fag hag" by the other two as she often unknowingly dates men who turn out to be homosexual.